Price Action Analysis in Trading

 - The inside bar does not break the previous high low, hence they do not affect the direction of the current swing

 - Outside bar breaks both the previous high and low, it introduces uncertainty in the market structure.
-Outside bar in upswing cont the upswing and outside bar in the downswing cont the downswing.
-Typically an outside bar not end or start a price swing without down bar or a break below the swing low an upswing will cont
+Outside bar in the upswing cont the upswing and the outside bar in the downswing cont the downswing.
+Typically an outside bar does not end or start a price swing without a down bar or a break below the swing low an upswing will cont

 DIRECTION OF TREND WITH RESPECT TO CANDLE POSITION

 CANDLESTICk should not be analyzed in a vacuum.
 A candlestick always must be analyzed in the context of what has happened in the past.

 Context is what the current candlestick shows with respect to the previous candlestick

 - Is the current candlestick larger or smaller than the previous ones?
 Which shows momentum increases or decreases

 - Is the size-changing meaningfully or not?
 Buying or selling pressure

 - Is volatility increases or decreases